MMoreira01/service-provider/README.md

 # Service Provider

-This repository serves as service provider for the [identity provider repository](https://github.com/MMoreira01/identity-provider).
+This repository serves as service provider that will use the [identity provider repository](https://github.com/MMoreira01/identity-provider) to authenticate users.

-This is a Laravel project that provides a REST API using OAuth2.0 for the identity provider to consume.

-This should be run on port 8000, while the identity provider should be run on port 8001.
+This should run on port 8001 and the Service Provider on port 8000.

 ## Setup